portfedh/FX_MXNUSD/README.md

 - The script will connect to the Bank of Mexico's (Banxico) API.

-- It will request the exchange rate for the seleted dtes.
+- It will request the exchange rate for the selected dates.

 - It will then display the exchange rates in the terminal window.